1、This guideline adheres to the regulations in the air pollution prevention law and was written in accordance to the fourth article item three.

 - 3.If there are more than 20 effective days in a month, that month's average is an effective monthly average.

-- 4.If there are more than 250 days or 6000 effective hours in a year, that year's average is an effective annual average.
+- 4.If there are more than three quarters effective days in a season, that year's average is an effective annual average.

 (3)、Once the monitored data has been confirmed to adhere to the rules stated above, these values are deemed to be effective values.
 The viability confirmation operations should follow the regulations stated in appendix VI.

 - 1.Automatic monitoring facilities should be flow corrected once every season.
 If the equipment is new, has been moved, has just been repaired or has not been in operation for three days, it should be flow corrected and documented.